 Students who do not currently have emergency notification already entered into NotiFind will need to enter that information in order to move further along within Campus Connection.
-A phone number will be required before their account can be accessed.
+A phone number and/or an email address will be required before their account can be accessed.

 How do students sign-up to receive text messages?

 All students who provide personal cell phone numbers will receive text messages.
 The NotiFind system automatically adds cell phone numbers to the text messaging database.